wlg1/wlg1.github.io/ch1.1.md

 Fig 7a,7b
 [Model 1, and Model 1 on top of Model 2.
 Sys 2 'jk'.
 WITH vectors.]
 Disclaimer: now show with rotated vectors.
 Animation doesn't rotate vectors.
 This can get confusing because before, the vectors stayed in place.
 So we have to note that these are different vectors, just colored the same way because they point onto the same data point.
+To prev clutter here, ONLY use 2 vectors: c and d.
+Or perhaps don't show them as vectors, just as dots.
+This should be clean and summarized.

 We know in Model 1 that [2 0.5] is [cat pic].